On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Appendices

 We apply this theorem to the spectral projections used in the proof of Theorem~\ref{thm:main}.
-The first two examples could have been dealt with by Fourier techniques \cite[§3.3]{Tao}; applying, however, the same method in all the examples renders the approach more systematic.
+The f\/irst two examples could have been dealt with by Fourier techniques \cite[Section~3.3]{Tao}; applying, however, the same method in all the examples renders the approach more systematic.

-\begin{example}[Dyson kernel] Consider $L u = -u''$ on $(-\infty,\infty)$.
-Since $u\equiv 1$ is a solution of $L u = 0$, both endpoints are LP; for a given $\Im z >0$ the solutions $u_a$ ($u_b$) of $(L -z) u= 0$ being $L^2$ at $-\infty$ ($\infty$) are spanned by
+\begin{Example}[Dyson kernel] Consider $L u = -u''$ on $(-\infty,\infty)$.
+Since $u\equiv 1$ is a solution of $L u = 0$, both endpoints are LP; for a given $\Im z >0$ the solutions $u_a$ ($u_b$) of $(L -z) u= 0$ being~$L^2$ at~$-\infty$~($\infty$) are spanned by

 Thus, Theorem~\ref{thm:weyl} applies: $L$ is essentially selfadjoint on $C^\infty_0(-\infty,\infty)$, the resolvent of its unique selfadjoint extension is represented, for $\Im z>0$, by the Green's kernel